pink-junkjard/hyperfiddle/README.md

 If the data isn't already fetched, `hc/hydrate` returns an error value.
 The runtime will manage the lifecycle of these functions.
 It is up to your choice of runtime as to the details of this lifecycle, for example, do you want to call the view function when the data is only partially loaded?
 You can do that if you want.
 Hyperfiddle.net does this and draws loading components and reports database errors appropriately.
 Your runtime doesn't have to do that, it's up to you.

-## The Datomic I/O runtime implementation
+## Datomic I/O runtime implementation

 When the database changes, or the request changes, we rehydrate all queries on the page through datomic.
 So if a field blurs, we rehydrate all queries on the page.